AbrahamAvelar/LinearModelCLS/Example.md

 ## Example with sample data

-This is a step by step tutorial to fit the model A+ST+Gt+CTt = ln(RFP/CFP) to an specific dataset.
+This is a step by step tutorial to fit the model A+ST+Gt+CTt = ln(RFP/CFP) to a specific dataset.
 If you whish to read the general case you should go to the [home of the site](https://abrahamavelar.github.io/LinearModelCLS/)

 You can follow this example to fit measurements from 2 plates of aging fluorescent co-cultures to the model Ax+ST+Gt+CTt = ln(RFP/CFP).